Guangzhen-Jin/rcac-docs/docs/software_datasets/scripts/README.md

 It will read the application list from "rcac_apps_inventory.json" and generate the descriptions for the apps.

 ## Suggested workflow
+TL;DR: You could simply run `make` which will include all the steps below with correct order.

 - Run `update_apps_inventory.sh -v` to generate the inventory.
 - Run `update_apps_descriptions_from_inventory.sh` to generate the apps descriptions if not yet.
 - Run `generate_md.sh` to generate the md files for all the apps with descriptions, homepage, versions on deployed clusters and how to use.
 - Run `update_apps_catalog.sh` to update the app index page "app_catalog.md" with all the markdown files generated.

-You could simply run `make` which will include all the above steps with correct order.